apollo-business-automation/cp4ba-manual-deployment/README.md

 Not for production use.
 Suitable for Demo and PoC environments - but with Production deployment.

+OpenLDAP is not a supported LDAP provider for CP4BA.

 ## Preparing your cluster

 Based on https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=deployment-preparing-your-cluster and